-At the end of the year, each of the academic departments and interdisciplinary programs in the College of the Pacific honors a truly exceptional graduating senior or group of seniors with the Outstanding Graduate Award.
+At the end of the year, the Department of Philosophy in the College of the Pacific honors a truly exceptional student or group of students with the Outstanding Student Award.
 This award is given to students who have not only earned a consistently high academic record, but who have also been actively involved in the discipline through activities, research, or special projects.

 Francisco Gonzales and Brett Chance Named Most Outstanding Graduates for 2014; inducted into Phi Beta Kappa

 College of the Pacific is pleased to announce the initiation of ten new members into Phi Beta Kappa, one of the nation's oldest and most distinguished honor fraternities.
 The May 2014 ceremony also honored three students who were initiated in 2013, and also saw the initiation of Little Fawn Boland, SIS '98, into the society as an alumni member.
 Brett Chance and Francisco Gonzales, both Philosophy majors, were inducted into the 2014 class.
 Chance is minoring in music performance with a guitar emphasis, and Gonzales is minoring in Gender Studies.
 Congratulations to all of this year's outstanding inductees!